doc-metrix/cpu/README.md

 ### Utilities

-List of utilities using this specification:
+List of utilities using this documentation:

 *	[Node.js Module](https://github.com/doc-metrix/cpu-node)